-Construction of the sub - project components canlead to medium scale effects of land slide/slips.
-The impacts are expected to be negative short-term, site-specific within a relatively small area and can be minimized by mitigation measures.
+Construction of the sub-project components can lead to low scale effects of land slide/slips.
+The impacts are expected to be negative, short-term, site-specific within a relatively small area and can be minimized by mitigation measures.

 Erosion of lands below the road bed receiving concentrated outflow carried by covered or open drains: (High/Medium/Low with description):